This is my list of Indiana lookout tower site; other people have other lists. – Mark A.

 North:

-Winamac (Tippecanoe River State Park)
+Winamac (in Tippecanoe River State Park)

-Ouabache (Ouabache State Park)
+Ouabache (in Ouabache State Park)

 South:

-McCormick’s Creek (McCormick’s Creek State Park)
+McCormick’s Creek (in McCormick’s Creek State Park)

-Mason Ridge (Morgan-Monroe State Forest)
+Mason Ridge (in Morgan-Monroe State Forest)

-Weed Patch (Brown County State Park)
+Weed Patch (in Brown County State Park)

-Skyline (Jackson-Washington State Forest)
+Skyline (in Jackson-Washington State Forest)

-Ferdinand (Ferdinand State Forest)
+Ferdinand (in Ferdinand State Forest)

-Lincoln (Lincoln State Park)
+Lincoln (in Lincoln State Park)

-Willow Valley (Martin State Forest)
+Willow Valley (in Martin State Forest)

-Wyandotte (O’Bannon Woods State Park)
+Wyandotte (in O’Bannon Woods State Park)

 Approachable non-public standing towers (#14-15)